ilyasilkin27/applyMate/README.md

 # ApplyMate

 ApplyMate is a web application that helps you streamline your job application process.
-It allows you to log in using your hh.ru credentials, fetch all your resumes and recommended vacancies, and apply to all of them with a single click.
+It allows you to:

+- Log in using your hh.ru credentials.
+- Fetch all your resumes and recommended vacancies.
+- Apply to all vacancies with a single click.
+- Search for vacancies by keyword to find the most relevant opportunities.

 Please note that there is a limit of 200 vacancies per day that you can apply to.

-## Project Structure

-This project consists of two main parts:

-1. **Backend**: A Node.js Express server that handles API requests, authentication, and communication with hh.ru.
-2. **Frontend**: A React-based web application that provides the user interface for interacting with the backend and managing job applications.